Drew Gooden (basketball): Personal life

 At the beginning of the 2006–07 season, Gooden appeared with a patch of hair on the back of his head.
 He refers to this hair style as a "duck tail."
 Gooden said, "It is drawing a lot of attention ...
 One thing I've found out is even negative publicity is good publicity.
 At least I had the (guts) to do it."
-He claims women love it: "I went from getting compliments to now being sexy."
+He claims women love it: "I went from not getting compliments to now being sexy."

 In 2012, Gooden opened a Wingstop restaurant franchise in Altamonte Springs, Florida.

 In 2016, Gooden returned to the University of Kansas and earned his degree in communications.